bxexamples/webServicesScraping/wsf/py3/README.rst

 Documentation
 =============

-The is no silver bullet for universally providing web scraping capabilities.
+Theree is no silver bullet for universally providing web scraping capabilities.

 Each web site is different and various technologies, encodings and